jpe442/dodateweb/README.md

 ---
 ### &#9729; DoDate's Google Calendar Event Sync Cycle &#9729;
 ---
-- A user clicks the **Sync to Google Calendar** cloud icon button triggering an AJAX request to Google's OAuth 2.0 authorization cycle.
+- A user clicks the **Sync as Google Calendar Event** cloud-upload icon button triggering an AJAX request that initiates Google's OAuth 2.0 authentication/authorization cycle.

-  - Google's OAuth 2.0 cycle kicks off by sending
+  - Google's OAuth 2.0 cycle begins as the AJAX request for an access token results in a redirect to the Google OAuth 2.0

+  - This first